 In the Netherlands, corporate residence is determined by a company’s specific facts and circumstances.
 Management and control are important factors in this respect.
 Companies incorporated under Dutch law are deemed to be residents of the Netherlands.

 To obtain a Dutch tax residency certificate or a tax ruling, minimum substance requirements are guidelines in ensuring that effective management and control of the company are based in the Netherlands.
-There are additional substance requirements for service companies, see under 'Additional substance requirements for service companies' under 'International developments'.
+There are additional substance requirements for service companies, see under ‘Additional substance requirements for service companies’ under ‘International developments’ on page 26.

 The standard CIT rate is 25.8 per cent.
 A lower rate of 19 per cent applies to taxable income up to 200,000 euro.
 If the criteria are met, fiscal investment funds are taxed at a CIT rate of nil per cent.
 Under conditions, certain investment funds are eligible to opt for an exempt status for Dutch CIT purposes.

 Corporate income is determined annually in accordance with the principles of ‘sound business practice’.
 Profits and losses are attributed to the book years with reference to the basic principles of realisation, matching, reality, prudence and simplicity.
 Dutch tax law, however, also contains rules that expressly deviate from the concept of sound business practice.
 For example, tax laws may limit the annual depreciation of some assets but also offer the possibility of accelerated depreciation of other assets.
-In addition, there are many exceptions to the main rules as a consequence of special fiscal facilities, the most important one being the participation exemption.
+In addition, there are many exceptions to the main rules because of special fiscal facilities, the most important one being the participation exemption, which will be discussed on page 29.

 The Dutch tax system provides several tax incentives, for example to stimulate certain investments.
 If the conditions are met, tax incentives are available for small-scale investments, investments in energy-efficient or environmental assets and for research and development activities.
-For more information see Tax incentives.
+For more information see Tax incentives on page 48.
 The Netherlands also provides for an optional favourable regime for the calculation of profits from qualifying activities of seagoing vessels.
 Certain conditions have to be met.

 If a transaction between related parties is not at arm’s length, the taxable income may be adjusted by the Tax Authorities.
 Moreover, transactions that do not meet the arm’s length test may be deemed to be a contribution of informal capital or a deemed profit distribution (the latter may trigger dividend withholding tax).
 This could result in additional profit being taken into account in case of mismatches between a non-Dutch and the Dutch tax system (in line with international developments).